hashicorp/vault/website/source/docs/secrets/transit/index.html.md

       <li>
         <span class="param">batch_input</span>
         <span class="param-flags">optional</span>
-        Base64 encoded list of items to be rewrapped in a single batch.
+        List of items to be rewrapped in a single batch.
 When this parameter is set, if the parameters 'ciphertext', 'context' and 'nonce' are also set, they will be ignored.
-JSON format for the input (which should be bae64 encoded) goes like this:
+Format for the input goes like this:

 ```javascript
 [